ysimonov/Associated-Legendre-Polynomials/README.md

 This program allows extended precision for calculation of very high order normalized Legendre functions.
 This was acomplished with module decimal, extending beyond standard python precision.

-The associated Legendre polynomials programmed here are currently valid only for m>=0.
+The associated Legendre polynomials programmed here are currently valid only for m>=0 and theta = [0,pi/2].
 The phase factor (-1)^m was omitted.

 The script is quite raw, but fully operational.